SKilbride/3d-guided-genai-rtx/README.md

 Expand the ComfyUI BlenderAI node section by clicking on the \>
 ![Untitled-10](https://github.com/user-attachments/assets/a8667460-d3ae-4e57-8bfe-10853dc2f7a1)

-In the ComfyUI Path and the Python Path configuration section, input the paths shown at the end of the blueprint installation process.
+The Add-On will attempt to automatically configure the paths for the ComfyUI and Comfy Python locations.
+In the ComfyUI Path and the Python Path configuration section, verify that these paths match the paths shown at the end of the blueprint installation process.
 Alternatively, you can click the folder icon and navigate to the installation location and select the ComfyUI folder, and the python\_embedded folder in the ComfyUI installation.

 ## Open the Blueprint Blender File